Neiko-Real/Frantic-Bot/README.md

-# Welcome to Frantic Bot
+# Welcome to NEIKOS BOT!

-This Bot is a WIP Project for the Frantic Clan discord server.
+This Bot is a WIP Project from Neiko!

 ## Commands